Google Health

+As of 2024, Google Health describes a range of features across other Google products, as well as the Google Cloud Studio integration for third-party electronic health records, such as MEDITECH Expanse.

 History

-Google Health (2008–2012)
+2008–2012

-Google Health was the name given to a 2008–2012 version of a service allowed Google users to volunteer their health records—either manually or by logging into their accounts at partnered health services providers—into the Google Health system, thereby merging potentially separate health records into one centralized Google Health profile.
+Google Health was the name given to a 2008–2012 version of a service, which allowed Google users to volunteer their health records—either manually or by logging into their accounts at partnered health services providers—into the Google Health system, thereby merging potentially separate health records into one centralized Google Health profile.
 Volunteered information could include "health conditions, medications, allergies, and lab results".
 Once entered, Google Health used the information to provide the user with a merged health record, information on conditions, and possible interactions between drugs, conditions, and allergies.
 Google Health's API was based on a subset of the Continuity of Care Record.

-The original Google Health was under development from mid-2006, under ex-chief health strategist Dr. Roni Zeiger.
+The original Google Health was under development from mid-2006, under ex-chief health strategist Roni Zeiger.
 In 2008, the service underwent a two-month pilot test with 1,600 patients of The Cleveland Clinic.
 Starting on May 20, 2008, Google Health was released to the general public as a service in beta test stage.
 On September 15, 2010, Google updated Google Health with a new look and feel.

 On June 24, 2011, Google announced it was retiring Google Health on January 1, 2012; data was available for download through January 1, 2013.
 The reason Google gave for abandoning the project was the lack of widespread adoption.
-In 2012, Dr. Roni Zeiger left Google.
+In 2012, Roni Zeiger left Google.

-Google Health (2018–2021)
+2018–2021

 Google Health in 2018 was the name given to a team working within Google, rather than a service or application, following a similarly named web service in 2008–2012.

-In 2018, during a process codenamed "Tuscany," teams across combined consolidated into the new Google Health group.
+In 2018, during a process codenamed "Tuscany," teams across the company combined into the new Google Health group.
 This included artificial-intelligence research teams Google Brain and DeepMind, as well as health teams from Nest Labs, the connected-home company Google bought in 2014.